Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-01-08-SquareDisc.md

 ------

 \\
-As an alternate visualization this plot take uniform point on the square and shows how the various square to disc mapping transform the point set.
+As an alternate visualization this plot take uniform points on the square and shows how the various square to disc mappings transform the point set.

 <div id="graph" style="width:100%"></div><br>